-NOTE: The graphic above is an averaged representation.
-See below for specific milepost reports.
+The graphic above is an averaged representation of fall color along the Blue Ridge Parkway.
+Read the full report below for specific milepost locations.

 Past Peak (but offering long-range views of valleys below)